A Grammar of the English Language: The 1818 New York First Edition with Passages Added in 1819, 1820, and 1823Rodopi, 1983 - 185 من الصفحات |

 عبارات ومصطلحات مألوفة

-action active participle active verb Adjectives adverbs Allies Amsterdam 1978 antecedent auxiliary called Castlereagh clear clearly Cobbett comma confusion conjunction dear James Doctor Blair Doctor Johnson edition employed England English Language error Etymology express fault followed France French gender George Orwell give grammar grammarians infinitive mode instance irregular John king King's knowledge Latin Latin language learned Lindley Murray Lord Lord Castlereagh Lord Sidmouth manner Margaret Cole mark Marquis matter meaning mind Minister never nominative nonsense North Hempstead noun object observe paragraph Parliament passive participle past person or thing personal pronouns Peter phrase plural political possessive preposition present principal verb principles purpose reason relate relative pronoun rules sense sentence Shooting an Elephant Sidmouth sometimes sort of words speaking speech subjunctive subjunctive mode Syntax Thou thought understood Volume William William Cobbett wish writing
+action active participle active verb Adjectives adverbs Allies Amsterdam antecedent auxiliary by-and-by called Castlereagh clearly Cobbett comma confusion conjunction dear James Demosthenes Doctor Blair Doctor Johnson Ellipsis employed England English English Language error Etymology express fault followed France French gender George Orwell give grammar grammarians House of Commons infinitive mode instance irregular irregular verbs king King's knowledge language Latin Latin language learned Lindley Murray Lord Lord Castlereagh Lord Sidmouth manner mark Marquis matter meaning mind Minister nation never nominative nonsense North Hempstead noun object observe paragraph Parliament passive participle past person or thing personal pronouns Peter phrase plural political possessive preposition present principal verb principles purpose reason relate relative pronoun rules sense sentence Sidmouth sometimes sort of words Speaker speaking speech subjunctive mode Syntax Thou thought understood Volume WILLIAM COBBETT wish writing